 Following the success of Mad Max 2 was a handful of post-apocalyptic B-movies.
 Among those was The New Barbarians (aka Warriors of the Wasteland), a dirt-cheap Italian knock off.
 Despite a slow start, this movie actually isn’t terrible, it just has low production values.
 However, I noticed a lot of similarities between this film and She Wolves of the Wasteland.
 Both have alternate titles.
 Both have promising, but underdeveloped plots and concepts.
 Both suffer from poor editing and a lack of closure.
 For that reason, let’s use a similar four points system as She Wolves, with one exception.

-The Plot: The year is 2019.
-It has been 9 years since the nuclear holocaust of 2010 (thanks, Obama).
-The film opens on a small caravan who has just discovered “The Signal,” a mythological radio frequency supposedly originating from the last civilization on Earth.
+The story begins nine years after the nuclear holocaust of 2010 (thanks, Obama).
+We open on a small caravan who has just discovered “The Signal,” a mythological radio frequency supposedly centered on Earth’s last city.
 Unfortunately, before the tribe can decipher the coordinates, they’re attacked by a rival tribe of motorized marauders called “The Templars” whose only goal is to destroy all human life…because reasons.

 The Templars crush their enemies with a mixture of explosives and laser guns.
-That night, timid humans wrapped up in white rags appear to loot the burned out caravan.
+At night, timid humans wrapped up in white rags scurry around the wreck, looting all they can.
 We never learn who these scavengers are, but they have a striking resemblance to the Buzzards from Mad Max: Fury Road.
 Before they can divvy up the loot, a muscle car with a glowing green roof roars out of the blackness.
 Enter our hero, Scorpion.
 Continue reading →

 Wasteland Angel is a post-nuclear themed vehicular arcade shooter from indie developers Octane Games.
 I like to pick up any post-apocalyptic games I can find, especially indie games, just to see how they use the setting.
 With that in mind, Wasteland Angel is a serviceable top-down arcade shooter, though not an especially great post-apocalyptic arcade shooter.